St. Peter Cathedral School

 Saint Elizabeth Ann Seton

 The year was 1830 - three sisters from Mother Seton's Community traveled to Wilmington.
 They left behind the quiet security of their Emmitsburg home because children orphaned by a series of explosions at the DuPont Powder Mills were in need of the Sisters' special care and protection.
 These first sisters carried within them a strong sense of commitment to Mother Seton's vision.
-They were rish takers who ventured bravely into the unknown.
+They were risk takers who ventured bravely into the unknown.
 Lovingly and gently they planted the seed of Charity here in Wilmington.
 Faithfully that seed has been nurtured by the sisters who followed in the footsteps of those brave beginners.

 The passing years were sprinkled with joys and disappointments, laughter, and tears.
 Struggle brought growth and change - but each step forward was rooted in a deep faith and illuminated by love.